prebid/prebid.github.io/dev-docs/modules/userId.md

 });
 {% endhighlight %}

-### IntentIQ ID
+### Intent IQ ID

-The IntentIQ ID solution is provided by intentiq.com.
+Intent IQ’s universal ID with its unparalleled coverage of over 80% of ad inventory, protects publishers’ ability to rely on advertising as their main revenue source while preserving user privacy in a third party cookieless world.

+The universal ID is an Intent IQ generated alphanumeric characters ID representing a person.
+This ID is not matched with personal information and remains anonymous to Intent IQ.

+Intent IQ universal ID enables partners - publishers, SSPs, DSPs, DMPs and advertisers to support, in a privacy-friendly way, and on a person level, core elements of the advertising business model -

+- Targeting across sites and devices
+- Frequency capping
+- Attribution measurement across sites and devices

+Intent IQ's universal ID works across IP addresses and user-agent changes.

+Intent IQ's universal ID truly stands out in the coverage and accuracy it provides.
+Intent IQ's universal ID covers over 80% of ad inventory with 90% accuracy.
+By contrast, third-party cookies offer 56% coverage and log-in solutions offer coverage of less than 20%.

 Add it to your Prebid.js package with:

 {: .alert.alert-info :}
 gulp build --modules=intentIqIdSystem

-#### IntentIQ ID Registration
+#### Intent IQ ID Registration

-You can set up IntentIQ ID by contacting our operations team at [IntentIQ Contact Us] (https://www.intentiq.com/contact-us) and getting your partner id.
+You can set up Intent IQ ID by contacting our operations team at [Intent IQ Contact Us](https://www.intentiq.com/contact-us) and getting your partner id.

-The IntentIQ ID privacy is covered under the [IntentIQ Privacy Policy](https://www.intentiq.com/technology-privacy-policy).
+The Intent IQ ID privacy is covered under the [Intent IQ Privacy Policy](https://www.intentiq.com/technology-privacy-policy).

-#### IntentIQ ID Configuration
+#### Intent IQ ID Configuration

 {: .table .table-bordered .table-striped }
 | Param under userSync.userIds[] | Scope | Type | Description | Example |